Sienci-Labs/Resources/longmill/advanced/lm-inductive-sensors.md

 ![](/_images/_longmill/_advanced/_4_Inductive/lm_inductive_p11_Mk1homing.jpg){.aligncenter .size-medium}

-If you want to set your home at the front left corner and have installed your inductive sensors thus, you will need to invert your X and Y axis.
+If you want to set your home at the front left corner and have installed your inductive sensors thus, you will need to invert your X and Y-axis.

 ![](/_images/_longmill/_advanced/_4_Inductive/lm_inductive_p12_HomingFrontLeft.jpg){.aligncenter .size-medium}